Crizz0/phpbb3-about-us/README.md

-"About us" extension for phpBB 3.1
+"About us" extension for phpBB 3.2
 ======
-About us is an extension which adds to phpBB 3.1 a about us or legal notice-page, where you can add your contact details and the links to the terms of use and privacy policies and more.
+About us is an extension which adds to phpBB 3.2 an about us or legal notice-page, where you can add your contact details and the links to the terms of use and privacy policies and more.

 Author: Christian Schnegelberger

 URL: http://www.crizzo.de

-Version: v2.0.4
+Version: v2.1.0-dev

 ## Install instructions:
 1. Download the extension